 1. The first stage is lectio (reading) where we read the Word of God, slowly and reflectively so that it sinks into us.
 Any passage of Scripture can be used for this way of prayer but the passage should not be too long.

 3. The third stage is oratio (response/prayer) where we leave our thinking aside and simply let our hearts speak to God.
 This response is inspired by our reflection on the Word of God.
 The response in this case is art and illustration, as well as journaling and prayer.
 We can ask God for the grace to be changed by what we have read and apply the meaning of the scripture to our lives.

-4. The final stage of Lectio Divina is contemplatio (rest) , which seems to extend beyond the Journaling session - where we let go not only of our own ideas, plans and meditations but also of our holy words and thoughts.
-We simply rest in the Word of God.
+4. The final stage of Lectio Divina is contemplatio (rest) , which seems to extend beyond the Journaling session - We simply rest in the Word of God.
 We listen at the deepest level of our being to God who speaks within us with a still small voice.
-As we listen, we are gradually transformed from within.
-Obviously this transformation will have a profound effect on the way we actually live and the way we live is the test of the authenticity of our prayer.
-We must take what we read in the Word of God into our daily lives.
+As we listen, we are gradually transformed from within - I find that throughout the day my thoughts naturally go back over and over the journaled scripture therefore i can rest in this amazing living word of God even when I'm not actively journaling.